Kernel Machine and Distributed Lag Models for Assessing Windows of Susceptibility to Environmental Mixtures in Children's Health Studies: Simulation Study

 We simulated $\mathbf{Z}_i^T=(Z_{i1},\dots,Z_{i5})$ and $\boldsymbol{\gamma}=(\gamma_1,\dots,\gamma_5)^T$ as independent standard normal random variables.
 The random error $\epsilon_i$ was simulated as mean zero normal error with standard deviation equal to 3, 7.5, and 15, which represent approximately a 1:2, 1:5, and 1:10 ratio between the standard deviation of $h$ and $\epsilon$, respectively.
 Finally, we considered sample sizes of $n=100$ and $n=500$ and evaluated model performance based on 200 simulated data sets.

 We simulated the exposure effect $h_i$ by first creating weighted exposures.
 The simulated weight functions were a normal density function peaking mid-pregnancy ($w_1$) and a logistic link function identifying a window in the second half of gestation ($w_2$).
 These represent two biologically plausible ways in which the strength of association may vary over pregnancy.
-Both weight functions were truncated to span 37 weeks and scaled to meet the $\int_\mathcal{T}[w(t)]^2dt=1$ constraint (see Figure~\ref{fig:simweights} for a visualization).
+Both weight functions were truncated to span 37 weeks and scaled to meet the $\int_\mathcal{T}[w(t)]^2dt=1$ constraint (see supplemental Figure~S2 for a visualization).

-In scenario A we include two exposures.
-The exposure-response function is scenario A is
+In scenario A we included two exposures (PM$_{2.5}$ and NO$_2$) in both the data generating mechanism and the models fit to the simulated dataset.
+The simulated exposure-response function for scenario A was

-where $E_1^s$ and $E_2^s$ are scaled and centered versions of the weighted exposures using $w_1$ and $w_2$, respectively.
+where $E_1^s$ and $E_2^s$ were scaled and centered versions of the weighted exposures using $w_1$ and $w_2$, respectively.

-In scenario B, we include five exposures.
-Only the first three have an effect on the outcome.
-The exposure-response function is
+In scenario B, we included three exposures and all two-way and three-way interactions between the three active exposures in the data generating mechanism.
+The exposure-response function was

-The functions $h_1$, $h_2$, and $h_{12}$ are as defined in \eqref{eq:simA}.
-We added a third active exposure, CO, and let $w_3=w_2$ and $h_3(x)=-h_2(x)$.
-We include the additional exposures, O$_3$ and SO$_2$, that have no association with the outcome into the regression models.
+This included a third active exposure, CO.
+We let $w_3=w_2$ and $E_3^s$ be the scaled centered version of the weighted exposure.
+We included five exposure in the regression models fit to the simulated datasets, including O$_3$ and SO$_2$ that had no association with the outcome.

-All models are misspecified.
-BKMR-DLM is the only model that accounts for exposure-timing, nonlinearity, and interactions.
-However, the natural spline basis that we employ (4 degrees of freedom) is not sufficiently flexible to model the simulated weight functions and the quadratic kernel is not sufficiently flexible to accurately represent the true exposure-response function.
+All models were misspecified.
+BKMR-DLM was the only model that accounted for exposure-timing, nonlinearity, and interactions.
+However, the natural spline basis that we employed (4 degrees of freedom) was not sufficiently flexible to model the simulated weight functions and the quadratic kernel was not sufficiently flexible to accurately represent the true exposure-response function in scenario A or the three-way interaction in scenario B.